 Addition systems

-Johnson Matthey's addition systems have been in widespread use on the FCC process since the mid-1980s, and today there are over 400 units installed in refineries throughout the world.
-Without continuous catalyst addition, the FCC cannot operate.
-Many additives are used in the FCC process to increase profitability or to meet environmental regulations.
-Without a dedicated addition system the FCC cannot perform it's basic functions.
+INTERCAT™ addition systems have been widely used in the FCC (fluid catalytic cracking) process since the mid-1980s; today there are over 300 units installed in refineries throughout the world.
+Without continuous catalyst addition and dedicated addition system, the FCC unit cannot operate or perform its essential functions.
+Additives are also used to enhance profitability or comply with environmental regulations in the FCC process.

 The advantages of an INTERCAT addition system include:

-• Ability to add additives separately from the fresh catalyst.
-Brings user the flexibility to quickly respond to changing market conditions.
+• The ability to add additives separately to the fresh catalyst.
+Allows the refiner the flexibility to quickly respond to changing market conditions.

-• More stable and efficient FCCU operation.
-Adding small shots of additive over a 24 hour period is up to three times more efficient than adding large quantities at the end of each shift.
+• More stable and efficient FCC operation.
+Adding small shots of additive over a 24-hour period is up to three times more efficient than adding large quantities at the end of each shift.

 Addition system sizes and designs